Snakes And Their Tongues: 10 Different Styles

 Tongue: violet with a black tip.

-Pacific rattlesnakes are a fact of life for citizens of Washington, Oregon, and California, although downtown LA is probably just about safe.
-Crotalus oreganus has a bite which can devastate skin tissue, but equally horrifying is that their tongue is purple.
-Pacific rattlesnakes can reach 128.5cm and have a strongly myotoxic venom, targeting muscle tissue.
-Their purple tongue doesn’t contain these toxins, although given its funky colour, it wouldn’t be surprising.
-They look like they’ve been drinking from a polluted river next to a factory, but the tongue colour is perfectly natural.
+Pacific rattlesnakes measure up to 162.6cm, and have a strongly myotoxic venom, targeting muscle tissue.
+Their purple tongue doesn’t contain these toxins, although given its funky colour, we wouldn’t be surprised.
+They look like they’ve been drinking from a polluted river next to an industrial factory, but the tongue colour is perfectly natural.

 9 Japanese four-lined ratsnake